stevef1uk/artificial_mind/docs/ARCHITECTURE.md

   - **Enhanced Goal Scoring**: Incorporates historical success rates and values into goal prioritization
   - **Focused Learning Strategy**: Identifies promising areas and focuses learning there (70% focused, 30% exploration)
   - **Meta-Learning System**: Learns about its own learning process to continuously improve strategies
+  - **Async HTTP Queue System**: Priority-based async queue for all HTTP calls to HDN with LIFO processing, worker pools, and callback routing
 - **New Actions**:
   - `reasoning.belief_query` - Query beliefs from knowledge base
   - `reasoning.inference` - Apply inference rules to generate new beliefs